 When a child’s medical needs or physical disabilities prevent them attending a mainstream school – even with assistance – they will be educated outside school, perhaps at home or in hospital.
 Children who miss school may fall behind other pupils of the same age; while this does not necessarily imply that they have additional learning needs, it is possible that their health issues will increase the likelihood of them developing ‘a significantly greater learning difficulty than the majority of children of the same age’.
 If this is the case, they may require a statutory assessment of their needs.

-For more information read Access to education for children with medical needs.
+For more information read Supporting Learners with healthcare needs.

 Children and young people with long-term conditions will feel different to other children, especially if their illness prevents them taking part in the activities they see their siblings and friends enjoying.